Alignak-monitoring/alignak/doc/source/13_monitoring/windows.rst

 TODO: write on using less than server admin

-You need to configure your user account int the /etc/shinken/resources.cfg file or the c:\shinken\etc\resource.cfg file under windows with the one you just configured:
+You need to configure your user account int the /etc/alignak/resources.cfg file or the c:\alignak\etc\resource.cfg file under windows with the one you just configured:

 ::

-  $DOMAINUSER$=shinken_user
+  $DOMAINUSER$=alignak_user
   $DOMAINPASSWORD$=superpassword

 .. tip::  You can also consult the Nagios documentation which provides a very helpful write up on setting up the domain account and assigning permissions. `Monitoring_Windows_Using_WMI.pdf`_

-Declare your host in Shinken
+Declare your host in Alignak
 =============================

-Now it's time to define some :ref:`object definitions <configuration/objectdefinitions>` in your Shinken configuration files in order to monitor the new Windows device.
+Now it's time to define some :ref:`object definitions <configuration/objectdefinitions>` in your Alignak configuration files in order to monitor the new Windows device.

 We will assume that your server is named *srv-win-1*.
 Replace this with the real hostname of your server.